 Taking a personal injury case to court is often the best way to maximize the compensation you are entitled to.
 Your insurance policy may not be sufficient to fully cover your injuries if you were involved in a catastrophic accident, but you may still be able to take the case to court and seek full compensation.
-Miami car accident lawyer Prosper Shaked explains just how often car accident claims go to court in Florida and some of the reasons why these numbers are so low.
+Auto accident lawyer Prosper Shaked explains just how often car accident claims go to court in Florida and some of the reasons why these numbers are so low.
 For a free consultation on your car accident claim, call our law offices today.

 Can You Sue for Car Crashes in Florida?

 Florida sees less car accident lawsuits than many states because of its “no-fault” car accident rules.
 Every insurance policy in Florida is required under state law to be a “no-fault” policy.
 This means that when you are involved in a car crash, your first claim might be through your own insurance rather than the at-fault driver’s insurance.
 Your no-fault insurance’s personal injury protection (PIP) is a type of first-party benefit that your insurance company pays you when you are injured in a car accident.

 States without no-fault rules often see the at-fault driver’s insurance paying the victim for their injuries.
 If you decide to file through insurance and your injuries are worth more than your policy’s PIP can cover, the at-fault driver’s insurance kicks in to cover additional damages.